jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 **Disadvantages:**

-*   Should struggle when the The macromolecule is flexible or extended in solution (though [5] found this was not always the case).
+*   Should struggle when the macromolecule is flexible or extended in solution (though [5] found this was not always the case).
-*   May need to have the protein density adjusted in some cases (default: 0.83 kDa/A^3)
+*   May need to have the protein density adjusted in some cases (default: 0.83 kDa/\ :sup:`3`)
 *   Will fail if the macromolecule is not a protein.
 *   Sensitive to subtraction errors.